 As the database of volunteer data will be marked appropriately with certification status, the "raw" results of the quality assurance tests will not be available unless requested, and specific names will only be provided to the Department of Environmental Quality and other appropriate agencies, and to the regional coordinators.
 The names of volunteers having quality assurance troubles will not be made public to any other interested parties.
-However, statistics such as percentage passed in each watershed will be available by request and on the VA SOS website.
+However, statistics such as percentage passed in each watershed will be available by request.